Chart Color Schemes

 Lethbridge Park faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates at 8.3%, significantly lower than the Greater Sydney average of 38.0%.
+The area's university qualification rate is 8.3%, significantly lower than Greater Sydney's average of 38.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 5.8%, followed by postgraduate qualifications (1.8%) and graduate diplomas (0.7%).
-Trade and technical skills are prominent, with 33.7% of residents aged 15+ holding vocational credentials – advanced diplomas (7.9%) and certificates (25.8%).
+Bachelor degrees are the most common at 5.8%, followed by postgraduate qualifications (1.8%) and graduate diplomas (0.7%).
+Trade and technical skills are prominent, with 33.7% of residents aged 15+ holding vocational credentials - advanced diplomas (7.9%) and certificates (25.8%).

 Frequently Asked Questions - Education